 - a.
 Employees are not allowed to use organization-owned equipment, including computers, organization licensed software or other electronic devices, equipment or facilities on organization time to conduct personal blogging or social network activities. - b.
 Employees may not use the organization logo or trademark on their personal blogs or networks. - c.
-Employees may not post photographs or videos of other employees or their family members, customers, or vendors on personal posts. - d.
+Employees may not post photographs or videos of other employees or their family members, customers, or vendors on personal posts without their permission. - d.
 Employees are not to link from a personal blog or social network to the organization's internal or external websites. - e.
 Employees are responsible for their commentary on blogs and social networks.
 Employees can be held personally liable for comments that are slanderous, obscene, defamatory or libelous by any offended party.
 Posts that include illegal content may result in prosecution by legal authorities.

 Employees who have any questions regarding the proper use of social networking/blogging should contact their supervisor, manager, or director.
+Violations of this Policy may result in disciplinary action up to and including termination